swan-io/react-native-browser/README.md

 });
 ```

-> [!WARNING]
+> [!IMPORTANT]
-> On Android, the Chrome app must be opened at least once for this to work—a step often overlooked when using emulators in development.
+> On Android, the Chrome app must be opened at least once for this to work — a step often overlooked when using emulators in development.

 ## Handle deeplinks